spacelama/bomradar/README.md

 radar

 ### To feed into an existing player, start up a permanent player:

+radar [$tmpdir1 $tmpdir2 [$movie player $args...]]

+(if supplied explicitly, the tmpdirs are not deleted between runs, and it does not redownload images that are already there, vastly saving your download bills if you were to run this every minute)

 Incorporate it into an always on display on your raspberry pi:
 ![Screengrab of always-on_display](screengrab.fullscreen.png)